wiseman-timelord/Chat-VulkanLlama/README.md

 ### REQUIREMENTS:
 * Windows with WSL or Linux (untested).
 This program is designed to be run on Windows+WSL+Python, it will not work in Windows+Python without WSL, this is because of the use of, jaxlib and (jax[cpu] or jax[gpu] for nVidia), which seem to crash otherwise.
 * The models the program are advised to work with are currently under review.

-### FAILED UPDATES:
-Updates on the back burner...
-* Update to GGUF based models, and try to keep support for GGML in process.
-Tried 4 times to create script, with, ctransformers, transformers and llama.cpp, none worked due to lack of available concise information.

-### FORK IDEAS:
-* Image Generation: Different image for each of the emotional states, image generation for scenes. image generation for characters with option to input own images for characters.
-Cutting and Pasting, of characters onto scene.
-* Develop Interface, possibly progress to multi-panel, will have to re-visit limitations on WSL with, curses or tkinter, even consider
-* Initialization of chat model at start, and instruct upon requirement to read the applicable context length, then kept online after that, as release of memory before application exit to was a dead end when I investigated.

 ### DISCLAIMER:
 * This program is in no way affiliated with the Llama 2 developers, it merely is a Chatbot that runs through the use of Llama 2 GGML based. models.
 The Llama 2 model has been chosen because it is the only local language model that has been reviewed on YouTube to my knowing at the time of, inception and creation, that are able to correctly write a ".json" file.
 Thus if this were the case with other models beforehand, it would be named after them.